 Your claims administrator should send your TD payment together with an explanation of the payment calculation.

-No benefits will be paid for the first three days off work unless the injury lasts more than fourteen days or requires hospitalization.
+NOTE: No benefits will be paid for the first three days off work unless the injury lasts more than fourteen days or requires hospitalization.

 What happens if I don’t receive payment within 14 days?